Azure/AppConfiguration/docs/REST/throttling.md

 Throttling is divided into different quota policies:

-**TotalRequests** - total amount of requests/sec

-**WriteRequests** - total amount of write requests/second
+**Total Requests** - total number of requests

-**Bandwidth** - outbound data in bytes
+**Total Bandwidth** - outbound data in bytes

 **Storage** - total storage size of user data in bytes

 ## Handling Throttled Responses

-When the rate limit for a given request type has been reached, the configuration store will respond to further requests of that type with a _429_ status code.
+When the rate limit for a given quota has been reached, the server will respond to further requests of that type with a _429_ status code.
 The _429_ response will contain a _retry-after-ms_ header providing the client with a suggested wait time (in milliseconds) to allow the request quota to replinish.

 ```
 HTTP/1.1 429 (Too Many Requests)